marknorgren/ten-photos/README.md

 # Ten Photos

+## Build and Run

+Must be run on a device.

+Update your Bundle Identifier to matching your Team Name.

+Set signing to your team name.

+## Requirements

+Xcode 8.3, Swift 3.1

 Take 10 screenshots of the user's face and store them in a secure way, so that they cannot be read/overwritten by attackers.